 Sell or Develop Your Melbourne Investment Property?

-Before you sell, understand whether your site could support a profitable duplex, dual occupancy or townhouse development.
+Before you sell, understand whether your site has hidden development upside.

 For some owners, selling may be the right move.